CUFCTL/segmentation/README.md

 TODO

 ## Local Setup and Development
 This section covers setting up the project on a local machine for development and running the project in a docker container.
-If you just want to run the general usage docker container, proceed to [Launching the Docker Container](#launching-the-docker-container).
+If you just want to run the general usage docker container, to [Launching the Docker Container](#launching-the-docker-container).

 ### Installation
 Clone the git repository